 Image quality is similarly impressive from both cameras, with gorgeous colour rendition and relatively low image noise at high sensitivity settings.
 There’s also the same provision of Wi-Fi and NFC.
 Handling is more refined in the SX620 HX, with a sculpted grip area, and the LCD screen has twice the pixel count as well, for a more detailed display.

-An action camera with a budget-friendly price tag
+An action camera with a new budget-friendly price tag

 A growing number of ‘action cameras’ are often quite pricy but this one from the acclaimed GoPro manufacturer squeaks in below our maximum price limit.
-It has the same physical dimensions as the Hero5 Black and Hero6 Black, and the same provision of a rear LCD for composing shots.
+It has the same physical dimensions as the Hero8 Black and Hero7 Black, and the same provision of a rear LCD for composing shots.
 In fact, it’s the only camera in this roundup to have a touchscreen.

 It also features voice control, which can be very useful if the camera is mounted in place and you’ve got your hands full with adventurous activities.
-Speaking of which, the GoPro Hero is waterproof to a depth of 10m and additional cases are available if you feel the need to dive deeper – as well as other useful GoPro accessories.
+Speaking of which, the GoPro Hero7 Silver is waterproof to a depth of 10m and additional cases are available if you feel the need to dive deeper – as well as other useful GoPro accessories.